Chuquimamani-Condori: Musical style

-Crampton's music is notable for drawing from an eclectic and wide variety of influences, including cumbia, and Andean music like huayno and tarqueada, as well as American genres like crunk, metal, ambient, R&B and minimalism.
-However, her eclecticism is owed to her understanding and incorporation of Aymara ontology in her music, specifically the concepts of taypi and ch'ixi.
-As a way of summing up her intent to a style, she has used the tags prog and folk to describe her music.
+Chuquimamani-Condori's music is notable for drawing from an eclectic and wide variety of influences, including cumbia, and Andean music like huayno and tarqueada, as well as American genres like crunk, metal, ambient, R&B and minimalism.
+However, their eclecticism is owed to their understanding and incorporation of Aymara ontology in their music, specifically the concepts of taypi and ch'ixi.
+As a way of summing up their stylistic intent, they have used the tags prog and folk to describe their music.

-During the time of the making of Elysia's album American Drift, she was living in rural Virginia and being inspired by the expansive local geographical features around the area, described as "wild Southern surroundings", in the area, one of which was the Shenandoah Mountain.
-She previously made journeys around it, with one inspiring track two of American Drift, 'Petrichrist'.
-Elysia is heavily inspired by varying forms of cultural music and the interesting sound design that often accompanies them, although her upbringing and roots in music that have influenced her show their presence.
-In an interview, she remarked that "the older I get, the uglier I want my music to feel, to be".
+During the time of the making of their album American Drift, they were living in rural Virginia and being inspired by the expansive local geographical features around the area, described as "wild Southern surroundings", in the area, one of which was the Shenandoah Mountain.
+They previously made journeys around it, with one inspiring track two of American Drift, 'Petrichrist'.
+They are heavily inspired by varying forms of cultural music and the interesting sound design that often accompanies them, although their upbringing and roots in music that have influenced their show their presence.
+In an interview, they remarked that "the older I get, the uglier I want my music to feel, to be".

 Through music, the post-colonial divide between Peru and Bolivia was bridged for me, and I was allowed to glimpse an ancient, illusive moment of my heritage that barred nationalistic dividings.
 The mixture of electronic and acoustic sounds, especially in huayno, provided inspiration that has stuck to this day.
 The incorporation of these textures into my own voice never had to be deliberately sought out; these ancestral/familial narratives, languages, tones, colors… moved with me as I musically came of age.

-Crampton also cited many individuals as influences for her 2015 album American Drift, including José Esteban Muñoz (a noted Cuban-American queer theorist), black pianist Margaret Bonds, Jeffrey Jerome Cohen (a writer and professor in Medieval studies) and queer performance artist, photographer and close friend Boychild.
+They also cited many individuals as influences for their 2015 album American Drift, including José Esteban Muñoz (a noted Cuban-American queer theorist), black pianist Margaret Bonds, Jeffrey Jerome Cohen (a writer and professor in Medieval studies) and queer performance artist, photographer and close friend boychild.

-Crampton has said that her 2016 album, Elysia Crampton Presents: Demon City, was written in the style of a musical epic poem.
-She said that the album was inspired by Aymaran revolutionary Bartolina Sisa, who is often remembered in indigenous history.
-The album is a companion piece to Crampton's theatrical production & DJ set, Dissolution of the Sovereign: A Timeslide into the Future, written and performed as both a 'visual & performative essay', a sci-fi style play, and an ontological coda to Sisa's story with a narrative revolving around her severed limbs.
+They have said that their 2016 album, Elysia Crampton Presents: Demon City, was written in the style of a musical epic poem.
+They said that the album was inspired by Aymaran revolutionary Bartolina Sisa, who is often remembered in indigenous history.
+The album is a companion piece to their theatrical production & DJ set, Dissolution of the Sovereign: A Time Slide Into the Future (Or: A Non-Abled Offender's Exercise in Jurisprudence), written and performed as both a 'visual & performative essay', a sci-fi style play, and an ontological coda to Sisa's story with a narrative revolving around their severed limbs.

-An album of Native American classical and folk, "Quirquincho Medicine", was released under Crampton's native name, Chuquimamani-Condori, on Bandcamp on July 25, 2019.